MyEtherWallet/Media/README.md

 # Media
-Art, logos, and other larger files related to MyEtherWallet
+Art, logos, and other larger files related to MyEtherWallet.com